DongMuJi/Bar_control/README.md

 3. Make a rule

-  -Put the 40-bar_control.rules in the /etc/udev/rules.d
+  Put the 40-bar_control.rules in the /etc/udev/rules.d
-  -sudo service udev reload
+  sudo service udev reload
-  -sudo service udev restar
+  sudo service udev restar

 4. You can change some params in the launch file then roslaunch the file.